 As the owners of a biohazard remediation service, my wife and I are called upon to assist families in a wide range of different situations.
 In the process of undertaking our work, we oftentimes interact with people during very challenging circumstances.
 Recently, my team and I encountered one such situation when we were called upon to clean a small apartment in Los Angeles when the tenant was hospitalized with an MRSA infection and multiple heart attacks leaving him permanently disabled.
 The resident will not be coming back to the apartment; he will be moving into an assisted living facility when discharged from the hospital.
 For the purposes of this reflection, I’ll call the tenant Robert.

 The apartment itself was generally clean and sparsely furnished.
-There was some blood and feces left behind when Robert was taken to the hospital.
-Because he had a MRSA infection, comprehensive biohazard remediation was necessary to ensure that no trace of the bacteria was left behind
+There were some blood and feces left behind when Robert was taken to the hospital.
+Because he had an MRSA infection, comprehensive biohazard remediation was necessary to ensure that no trace of the bacteria was left behind

 At the outset, and before discussing the ins and outs of this assignment, having a basic understanding of MRSA is important.
 MRSA, or Methicillin-resistant Staphylococcus aureus, is a bacterial infection that has the potential for causing serious and even fatal, infections in different parts of an individual’s body.
 MRSA is far more difficult to treat than other types of staph infections.
 MRSA is hard to treat because it is resistant to most of the commonly utilized antibiotics available today.